owenduffy/shmenu/README.md

 #get and install libncurses6 as necessary
 sudo apt-get install libncursesw6

-## EDITOR

-The script uses the environment variable EDITOR.
-If it is not set sensibly then:

-- find the path to your preferred editor, eg whereis nano
-- at the end of ~/.profile, add this line (modified to suit your own editor)

-export EDITOR=/usr/bin/nano

-Log off and login again to test it.

 # Unified characters

 v2.11 uses libncursesw and should support UTF-8.